Reconstruction of a Hypersurface Singularity from its Moduli Algebra: Abstract

 \section{Abstract}

-In this paper we characterize ideals of the local ring $\Oh$ of germs of holomorphic functions at $0\in\C^n$ which arise as the moduli ideal $\langle f,\M\, j(f)\rangle$, for some $f\in\M\subset\Oh$.
-A consequence of our characterization is an effective solution to the long standing Reconstruction Problem of the hypersurface singularity from its moduli algebra.
+In this paper we present a constructive method to characterize ideals of the local ring $\Oh$ of germs of holomorphic functions at $0\in\C^n$ which arise as the moduli ideal $\langle f,\M\, j(f)\rangle$, for some $f\in\M\subset\Oh$.
+A consequence of our characterization is an effective solution to a problem dating back to the 1980's, called the Reconstruction Problem of the hypersurface singularity from its moduli algebra.
+Our results work regardless of whether the hypersurface singularity is isolated or not.